After Birth Milestones In Baby Growth

 – Thirteen and Fourteen months old babies –

-With the first months of their first age, babies can start to walk without holding furniture.
+In the first months of their first age, babies can start to walk without holding furniture.
 They will be able to remember more things.
 You may also notice that they find certain things funny.

 – Fifteen and Sixteen months old babies –